-Journey through the ages of the world’s oldest working lighthouse and learn the tales and fascinating stories of those who spent their lives watching over the safety of those at sea from your first meeting with the life-sized hologram figure of St. Dubhan, who tells of perishing nights spent with his fellow monks in the 5th-century warning sailors against the dangers with a beacon they kept alight on the headland.
+Journey through the ages with fascinating stories of those who spent their lives watching over the safety of those at sea from your first meeting with the life-sized hologram figure of St. Dubhan, who tells of perishing nights spent with his fellow monks in the 5th-century warning sailors against the dangers with a beacon they kept alight on the headland.

 Onwards you will discover the real-life stories of the Lightkeepers and their families and as you reach the four-storey high balcony at the top of the tower, enjoy the vista of the steely blue seas and the graveyard of 1,000 ships including the great Cromwell flagship ‘Great Lewis’ in the 17th century.
 Enjoy the marine visitors, as you will spot dolphins, seals and even whales.